+ REMEMBRANCE +

 Maris Ann Murphy, my niece, and mother of the wonderful Kara Konray

-Mary Agnes Murphy, at SHS, not a relative, not well treated
+Mary Agnes Murphy, at SHS, not a relative, tall, ungainly, teased, not well treated

-Patricia Kempster Murphy, my brother's wife and mother of their six children.
+Patricia Kempster Murphy, my brother's dauntless wife and mother of their six children.

-Patti Murphy, Uncle Bob's daughter whom I never got to know
+Patti Murphy, my Uncle Bob's daughter whom I never got to know

-George Nash, LHS, pudgy son of the druggist where we all hung out.
+George Nash, LHS, pudgy, smiley, supportive son of the druggist where we all hung out

-Ed Scarlett Nesbitt, established a Cake Sale fundraiser which still endures.
+Ed Scarlett Nesbitt, established Eagle Cake Auction fundraiser for AIDS causes.

-Dick Norman, SMC , an individuals' individual and a skeptic
+Dick Norman, SMC , an individuals' individual, a freind, and a skeptic - AIDS 1993

-Ken Novak - Auto salesman and very good friend
+Ken Stearns aka Novak - Auto salesman and very close friend - AIDS

-John Tom Olive, older than I, his father sold fireworks and she shot them
+John Tom Olive, older than I, his father sold fireworks and they shot them

 Ecie Oliver, our kind, diffident, concerned, neighbor